JoachimR/LosungenApi16/README.md

 For other languages to be added the legal permission needs to be given first.

-So far the content is provided <a href="https://github.com/JoachimR/LosungenApi16/app/src/main/res/raw">by the app itself</a>.
+So far the content is provided <a href="https://github.com/JoachimR/LosungenApi16/tree/master/app/src/main/res/raw">by the app itself</a>.

-Therefore the data will not be downloaded dynamically and the app needs to be updated on a regular basis.
+Therefore the data will not be downloaded and so the app needs to be updated on a regular basis.

+If you want to provide a server from which the users could download the data dynamically, feel free to contact me.

 # License
 Copyright (C) 2014-2017 Joachim Reiß